f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

 In the past **Relative CPU Scale** was a numeric grade-based comparison where the overall CPU capacity/horsepower of the system was given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
 The Relative CPU Scale is calculated by taking the total # of CPUs in a system (not including those used by VELOS F5OS platform layer) and multiplying that times the speed (Ghz) that the processors run.
 This will result in an aggregate CPU Ghz for the platform or blade.
 We then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the 2000s.
 This results in a simple numeric rating system that combines CPU speed with the number of CPUs without having explain Ghz.

-In the graph below you can see that a B2250 blade has 8.5 times more aggregate CPU capacity than the 2000s.
-A VELOS BX110 blade will have either 7.4x (minus platform CPUs) or 11.1x (including platform CPUs) and a 4450 blade has 18.8x.
+In the graph below you can see that a B2250 blade has 8.6 times more aggregate CPU capacity than the 2000s.
+A VELOS BX110 blade will have 7.4x (minus platform CPUs) and a 4450 blade has 18.8x.
 What may be deceiving here is how this translates into performance because the BX110 has next generation processors, and a different architecture where some CPUs are dedicated to the platform layer.
 Using the Aggregate CPU Ghz, or Relative CPU scale would lead you to believe VELOS was less powerful than a B2250.
 This is not the case.

 .. image:: images/velos_performance_and_sizing/relative-scale-new.png